Top 3 Quality Errors Business Owners Make When Outsourcing Offshore

 Calibrating is easy and can be achieved by regularly having all stakeholders - the auditors, a member of the offshore team - assess the same work so the variances in scoring can be managed.

-The Right Service Provider
+The Right Outsource Service Provider

 The right service provider will either guarantee quality while delivering outcomes, or make sure you're guided in establishing a QA framework.

 Your service provider's participation should depend on your desired level of participation in managing your offshore team.
 Regardless, not everything should be on you.
+Check out the 3 things we think every outsource service provider should have.